jason-ortiz/Unity-Misc/VR Complex Interactions/README.md

 ### Pre-req: ensure your Quest is configured for developer mode.
 Can follow steps 2 & 4 in SideQuest: https://sidequestvr.com/setup-howto
 ### Install
 1. Connect Oculus Quest 2 via USC-C cable to your computer.
 Ignore Oculus Link pop-ups
-1. Download `Build\Assignment\physical-controls.apk` from this repo
+1. Download [Build/Assignment/physical-controls.apk](https://github.com/jason-ortiz/Unity-Misc/blob/main/VR%20Complex%20Interactions/Build/Assignment/physical-controls.apk) from this repo
 1. From previously opened Android Platform Tools shell, type `adb install "your/download/path/to/physical-controls.apk"
 1. Put on your Oculus, go to "Unknown sources" and play!
 See controls below